 If you and your family can manage to tear yourselves away from the beach, you'll discover the Daytona Beach area is full of fun activities and attractions.

 The hub of what's often called the Redneck Riviera, Panama City Beach is not just a spring break hot spot, but a top beach destination for families.
 Panama City has over 27 miles of beach, emerald green waters, and sugary white sands along the Gulf of Mexico.

 Panama City is also filled with lots of ecotourism adventures like tours of Camp Helen State Park, Gayle's Trails greenways, and the pristine Shell Island.
 Don't be turned away by the city's party-life reputation, this is a great family-place as well.Continue to 9 of 10 below.

 09 of 10

-While Fort Myers and Sanibel Island were hard hit in 2004 by Hurricane Charley, they seem to be well on their way to a full recovery.
-The area is known for its nice beaches and great shelling, but also holds a few surprises — the J.N.
+The area is also known for its great shelling, but also holds a few surprises — the J.N.
 "Ding" Darling Wildlife Refuge and some unique shopping and dining experiences among them.

 10 of 10